iamharryliu/vigilant-broccoli/snippets/progress.md

 2024-04-26 - cooking - First time trying butter basted carrots.
 Pretty yummy.
 2024-04-26 - coding - Created first secrets manager.
 2024-04-29 - cooking - Tried a ravioli recipe.
 Ravioli came out kind of dry and flavour did not stick to it well?
+2024-05-01 - cooking - Tried making smash burgers for the first time.
+Pretty simple and fun to make.